dfbarrero/aiCourse/assignments/exoplanets/exoplanets.md

 * [Orbital elements](https://en.wikipedia.org/wiki/Orbital_elements)

+It is usefull to remember the basic ML steps:

+1. Adquire data.
+2. Select data.
+3. Exploratory analysis of data.
+4. Train the model
+5. Evaluate the model.
+6. Go to 2 until a good enough model is found.

 ## Assignment goal

 The goal of this assignment is to write a report developing an exoplanet mass predictor.
 To achieve this goal it is required to perform a descriptive analysis of the dataset complemented with the development of regression models able to predict an exoplanet mass.

 ## Data adquisition and selection